Types of fines

 You can be given fines for offences committed on public transport, such as:

-Fines for public transport offences are called 'penalty notices'.
+Fines for public transport offences can also be known as 'penalty notices' or 'infringement notices'.

 Councils have the power to fine you for a number of offences, including: